double-tu/blinko-to-obsidian/README.md

 3. **Daily Notes insertion**
    - Enable the Daily Notes toggle, choose the folder + file naming format, and ensure your template contains the start/end marker lines.
-   - After each sync the plugin rewrites everything between `<!-- start of flash-notes -->` and `<!-- end of flash-notes -->` with block embeds such as `![[Blinko/Notes/Flash/blinko-123#^blinko-note-123]]`.
+   - After each sync the plugin rewrites everything between `<!-- start of flash-notes -->` and `<!-- end of flash-notes -->` with block embeds such as `![[Blinko/Notes/Flash/blinko-123]]`.
-   - Leave the markers empty if you want to “clear” yesterday’s content when no flashes were created today.
+   - Leave the markers empty if you want to “clear” yesterday’s content when no Blinko notes were created for that date.

 4. **Deletion reconciliation**
    - Enable **Deletion check** to periodically compare local `blinko-*.md` files against the server using `note/list-by-ids`.
 Missing items are removed along with their attachments.